Yosef91/stories/python/episode2.md

 "I don't know, but he almost got arrested. at least thats what I heard." said the other

-"if he almost got arrested, he's a perfect fit for team error!" said the first person
+"if he almost got arrested, he's a perfect fit for the Syntax Syndicate !" said the first person

 print was looking at the map and noticed that the quickest way to strings land was through a cave, then through a garden, and then climbing the worlds highest mountain. the slower but probably safer option was walking around the mountain.